Staple food: Demographics

 The dominant staple foods in different parts of the world are a function of weather patterns, local terrain, farming constraints, acquired tastes and ecosystems.
 For example, the main energy source staples in the average African diet are cereals (46 percent), roots and tubers (20 percent) and animal products (7 percent).
-In Western Europe the main staples in the average diet are animal products (33 percent), cereals (26 percent), and roots and tubers (4 percent).
+In Western Europe the main staples in the average diet are animal products (33 percent), cereals (26 percent) and roots and tubers (4 percent).

-Most of the human population lives on a diet based on one or more of the following staples: cereals (rice, wheat, maize (corn), millet, and sorghum), roots and tubers (potatoes, cassava, yams and taro), and animal products such as meat, milk, eggs, cheese and fish.
-Regional staples include the plants rye, soybeans, barley, oats, and teff.
+Most of the human population lives on a diet based on one or more of the following staples: cereals (rice, wheat, maize (corn), millet and sorghum), roots and tubers (potatoes, cassava, yams and taro) and animal products such as meat, milk, eggs, cheese and fish.
+Regional staples include the plants rye, soybeans, barley, oats and teff.

-Just 15 plant crops provide 90 percent of the world's food energy intake (exclusive of meat), with rice, maize, and wheat comprising 2/3 of human food consumption.
+Just 15 plant crops provide 90 percent of the world's food energy intake (exclusive of meat), with rice, maize and wheat comprising 2/3 of human food consumption.
 These three are the staples of about 80 percent of the world population, and rice feeds almost half of humanity.

 Roots and tubers, meanwhile, are important staples for over one billion people in the developing world, accounting for roughly 40 percent of the food eaten by half the population of sub-Saharan Africa.
-Roots and tubers are high in carbohydrates, calcium, and vitamin C, but low in protein.
+Roots and tubers are high in carbohydrates, calcium and vitamin C, but low in protein.
 Cassava root, for example, is a major food staple in the developing world, a basic food source for around 500 million people.

 With economic development and free trade, many countries have shifted away from low-nutrient-density staple foods to higher-nutrient-density staples, as well as towards greater meat consumption.
-Despite this trend, there is growing recognition of the importance of traditional staple crops in nutrition.
-Agriculture constantly seeks to identify better plant strains with superior nutrition, disease resistance, and higher yields.

 Some foods like quinoa—a pseudocereal grain that originally came from the Andes—were also staples centuries ago.
-Oca tubers, ulluku tubers and grain amaranth are other foods claimed to be historical Andean staples.
+Oca tubers, ulluku tubers and grain amaranth are other foods that may have been historical Andean staples.
 Pemmican made from dried meat and fat was a staple of the Plains Indians of North America.
-In 2010, the global consumption of "speciality grains", such as quinoa, was very small compared to other staples, such as rice, wheat, and maize.
-These grains, once popular, are being reevaluated and reintroduced to certain markets.

 Production

-Most staple food is currently produced using modern, conventional farming practices.
+Most staple foods are currently produced using modern, conventional farming practices.
 However, the production of staple food using organic farming methods is growing.